Mahdi-Sajedi/Coding___Practice/2024_10_06/codecamp1/README.md

 # CodeCamp1

 ## Overview
-This project, named **CodeCamp1**, was developed as part of my learning journey in Java programming and unit testing using JUnit.
-The main functionality includes the implementation of a `CharGrid` class that calculates the area of a specified character in a grid of characters.
+This simple homework from Stanford's CS108 [course](https://web.stanford.edu/class/archive/cs/cs108/cs108.1092/oldSite.shtml), was worked out as part of my learning journey in Java programming and especially unit testing using JUnit.
+The main functionality includes the implementation of a `CharGrid` class that calculates the area of the smallest rectangle containing all occurrences of a specified character in a grid of characters.

 ## Features
 - **CharGrid Class**: Contains methods for constructing a character grid and calculating the area for a given character.